wabbajack-tools/mod-lists/bevilex/readme.md

 **NOTE**: This is an unofficial attempt to automate the Bevilex guide, so please only direct installation and support queries to the Unofficial Bevilex support channel ([#bevilex-support](https://discord.com/channels/605449136870916175/623464963616276490)) in the [Wabbajack discord](https://discord.gg/wabbajack).
 Additionally, while we can't provide tailored support if you modify or build upon the list, advice can be sought in the [Unofficial Bevilex thread](https://discord.com/channels/605449136870916175/881449257805185035) of the #general-oblivion-discussion channel.

-Before we get started, there is just a couple of things to note:

-*   A number of files used in the guide are uploaded on sites which Wabbajack cannot currently access (e.g. due to registration walls).
-I have opted not to include these mods as I do not have the right to re-upload them.
-However, if you wish to install them, instructions are provided in the optional section of this document to download and add them manually yourself.
-*   This is not a one click installation - there are some minor post installation steps that must be followed in order for your modded setup to work.
+*   Please also bear in mind that this is not a one click installation.
+There are some minor post installation steps that must be followed in order for the setup to work.
 If you follow all the instructions here, you will be set.

 ## Mandatory Instructions

 #### Prerequisites:
 *   A **vanilla copy of Oblivion** in the **English language**, with at least the Knights of the Nine and Shivering Isles DLCs, **installed outside of C:\Program Files.** The guide has been tested so far with the Steam version, but GOG and retail versions should be supported.
 Ensure the Documents/MyGames/Oblivion folder has been wiped, then **launch the game once in vanilla** to generate a fresh INI.
 Backup any save games you with to keep.
-*   Windows 7/10.
+*   **Windows 7/10**.
 Please note that Windows 11 is not currently supported.
-*   Ensure that any MO2 installations on your system are configured in ‘portable’ mode.
 *   **51GB of hard drive space** (not including Oblivion), reduced to 33GB if the MO2/downloads folder is deleted after installation.
 *   A Nexus Premium account